somof/CarND-Path-Planning-Project/README.md

 #### The car drives according to the speed limit.

-Tha car drives as fast as it can do without collisions, and never exceeds the limit speed 50mph.
+The car drives as fast as it can do without collisions, and never exceeds the limit speed 50mph.

 #### Max Acceleration and Jerk are not Exceeded.